Barty time? Number one hot favourite to win Australian Open

 Men's tennis has been dominated by the "Big Three" of Novak Djokovic, Rafael Nadal and Roger Federer, but women's tennis remains wide open.

-Last year's four Grand Slams were won by four different women -- Osaka (Australian), Barbora Krejcikova (French), Barty (Wimbledon) and Emma Raducanu (US) and Osaka and Barty's early exits at the US Open underlined the point.
+Last year's four Grand Slams were won by four different women -- Osaka (Australian), Barbora Krejcikova (French), Barty (Wimbledon) and Emma Raducanu (US).

+Osaka and Barty's early exits at the US Open underlined the unpredictability of the women's game.

-Osaka, a two-time Melbourne champion, went out to eventual New York finalist Leylah Fernandez, who lost to fellow unseeded teenager Raducanu in the title decider.
+Osaka, a two-time Melbourne champion, went out to eventual New York finalist Leylah Fernandez, who lost in the championship decider to fellow unseeded teenager Raducanu.

-She pulled out of a Melbourne build-up event last week saying that it was "too soon for me, having just returned from isolation".
+She pulled out of a Melbourne build-up event saying that it was "too soon for me" and the 19-year-old was then thrashed 6-0, 6-1 by Elena Rybakina of Kazakhstan on Tuesday.

-Raducanu should be fine for the Australian Open, and Fernandez will also be there, as will another prodigious young talent in the form of 17-year-old American Coco Gauff.
+As well as Raducanu and Fernandez at Melbourne Park, there will also be another prodigious talent in the form of 17-year-old American Coco Gauff.

 But this could be the chance for the older guard to reassert themselves.